Guilherme-Vasconcelos/js-crazychess-lib/README.md

 - Instance board: `const board = new Board();` (Board takes an optional parameter, which is your initial position FEN.
 If you do not inform this parameter, the board will start in chess initial position).
 - Movements: `board.move('e2', 'e4');` will move the piece from e2 to e4.
 This method still has a lot to improve and is not really usable yet.
 - Show board: `board.showBoard();` will print a text representation of the board.
 This can be used for debugging or to see the current position.
-- By convention, Board methods that start with an underline should not be used, as the library uses them for internal implementations.
+- By convention, **Board methods that start with an underline should not be used**, as the library uses them for internal implementations, plus some of them are only updated when you call a certain method.
+For example, `Board._currentFEN` is only updated by calling `Board.getCurrentFEN()`.

 ### Features implemented

 - Start a chess game (with custom FEN, if you wish so)
-- Move pieces around with legal moves validation
+- Move pieces around with legal moves and turn validation

 ### Features to be implemented